composer/composer/doc/03-cli.md

 should set this env var to `false` or `0` to prevent composer from setting the request_fulluri option.

+### HTTPS_PROXY_REQUEST_FULLURI

+If you use a proxy but it does not support the request_fulluri flag for HTTPS requests, then you should set this env var to `false` or `0` to prevent composer from setting the request_fulluri option.

 ### COMPOSER_HOME

 The `COMPOSER_HOME` var allows you to change the composer home directory.
 This